 and ultimately we want your child to enjoy coming to school knowing that their teachers love them for exactly who they are and exactly where they are in their own learning journey.
 We all shine in different ways and at different times.

-Our unique curriculum intends to give all children, what we call the 4 Performatots C's:
+We intend for our curriculum to bestow all children with what we call the 4 Performatots C's:

-We do this through a truly magical and unique learning programme, that fully acknowledges and harnesses the power of the arts and the attributes they give young people.
+We do this through a truly magical and unique learning programme, that fully acknowledges and harnesses the power of the arts and the attributes they give young children.

-Facilitated by our highly qualified and experienced teachers, we capture children's interests, spark their imaginations and build on their knowledge and skills each and every day.
+Facilitated by our highly qualified and experienced teachers, we capture your child's interests, spark their imagination and build on their knowledge and skills each and every day.

-Through careful observation, we get to know your child as the individual personality they are.
-We work hard to provide each child with a wealth of learning opportunities and experiences to fulfil their personal potential.
+We spend time with your child, really getting to know them through careful observation.
+We get to know your child's individual personality, their interests and learning style preference and work hard to provide them with a wealth of learning opportunities and experiences to fulfil their personal potential.